Filtering and sorting

-Prisma Client supports filtering and sorting with the where and orderBy query options respectively.
+Prisma Client supports filtering with the where query option, and sorting with the orderBy query option.

 Filtering